George C. Scott: 1970–1979: Established star

 Scott played George S. Patton in the film Patton (1970) and researched extensively for the role, studying films of the general and talking to those who knew him.
 Scott declined the Oscar nomination for Patton, just as he had done for his nomination in 1962 for The Hustler, but won the award anyway.

 In a letter to the Motion Picture Academy, he stated that he did not feel himself to be in competition with other actors.
 However, regarding this second rejection of the Academy Award, Scott famously said elsewhere, "The whole thing is a goddamn meat parade.
 I don't want any part of it."
 The Best Picture Oscar for Patton was given to the George C. Marshall Foundation Library at the Virginia Military Institute in Lexington, Virginia, the same institution that generations of Pattons attended, by producer Frank McCarthy a few weeks after the awards ceremony, and is on display there.
 Scott accepted the New York Film Critics Award.
 His then-wife Colleen Dewhurst said, "George thinks this is the only film award worth having".

-During the early 1970s, Scott appeared in the made-for-television films Jane Eyre (1970) as Mr. Rochester and The Price (1971), a version of the Arthur Miller play.
+During the early 1970s, Scott appeared in the British film Jane Eyre (1970) as Mr. Rochester and the made-for-television film The Price (1971), a version of the Arthur Miller play.
 For the latter role, he won an Emmy Award, which he accepted.
 He also directed a TV version of The Andersonville Trial (1970).
 Scott then returned his focus to feature films.
 He appeared in They Might Be Giants (1971) with Joanne Woodward, and The Last Run (1971) for director Richard Fleischer, with his wife Colleen Dewhurst and also with Trish Van Devere, who would become his fourth and last wife.
 Scott had a big hit with The Hospital (1971) based on a script by Paddy Chayefksy; and The New Centurions (1972) directed by Flesicher based on a book by Joseph Wambaugh.